-11. The following is the minimum credit rating set by the Authority for the purposes of section 7(2)(c) of Schedule 1 to the Regulation:
+10. The following is the minimum credit rating set by the Authority for the purposes of section 7(2)(c) of Schedule 1 to the Regulation:

-Minimum Credit Ratings
+Minimum Credit Rating

-Approved Credit Rating Agency Long-term Debt Short-term Debt (one year or over) (less than one year)
+Credit Rating Agency Approved by the Authority Long-term Debt (one year or over) Short-term Debt (less than one year)

 Fitch Ratings BBB F2

 Rating & Investment Information, Inc. A- a-1

-Moody's Investors Service, Inc. Baa2 Prime-2 Standard & Poor's Corporation BBB A-2
+Moody's Investors Service, Inc. Baa2 Prime-2

+Standard & Poor's Corporation BBB A-2